Strobesstrobes

 Authorization (API1 / API5)

-• ✓BOLA: swap object IDs across accounts
+• ✓BOLA: swap object IDs across two accounts

 • ✓BFLA: call admin functions as a low-priv user

-• ✓Run Burp Autorize across two roles
+• ✓Run Burp Autorize across two roles, both directions

 Input (API3)

-• ✓SQLi / NoSQLi on every parameter
+• ✓SQLi / NoSQLi on every parameter and JSON key

-• ✓Mass assignment of hidden fields (role, balance)
+• ✓Mass-assign hidden fields (role, tenantId, balance)

 • ✓Excessive data exposure in responses

-• ✓SSRF on URL/host parameters
+• ✓SSRF on URL/host/file parameters

 Business logic